Cranbaerry/A.R.E.S/README.md

 	-The "LogOwnAvatars", "LogFriendsAvatars" and "LogToConsole" all do exactly what they say they do!
 These setting effect the mod and will reqire a restart of VRChat to take effect!

 Issues?
-Open an issue in the "Issues" tab and I will do my best to resolve your issue!
+Open an issue in the "Issues" tab, We will do our best to resolve your issue!